Avigan (Favipiravir) Antiviral Medication Description

 Avigan (Favipiravir) Antiviral Medication Indication

-Avigan (favipiravir) (FabiFlu) is effective against a wide range of types and subtypes of influenza viruses, including strains resistant to existing anti-influenza drugs.
+Avigan (favipiravir) is effective against a wide range of types and subtypes of influenza viruses, including strains resistant to existing anti-influenza drugs, says a study published by the US NIH.

 Of note is that favipiravir shows anti-viral activities against other RNA viruses such as arenaviruses, bunyaviruses, and filoviruses, all of which are known to cause fatal hemorrhagic fever.
 These unique anti-viral profiles will make Avigan a potentially promising drug for specifically untreatable RNA viral infections.